imanlab/Tactile_control_AC/README.md

 ## Haptic finger connection
 ## Haptic finger:

-Move now on the PC of the robot.
 Connect the micro-usb to the port close to HTMI port (the one in the middle) of he raspberryppi device.
 In the wired connection setting of the sensor (Linux Network settings), set raspberryppi IPV6 to "Disable" and the IPV4 to "Linnk-Local".
 Open now different terminals and do the folowing instructions.